 The 2016-2017 MoHo Realty Architecture Movie Series

-This year, in honor of Palm Springs Modernism Week, we feature films about that amazing city's Modernist architects - the hundreds of mid centuryhouses that survive today.
-NCMH will be there during Modernism Week, and you can too!
+This year, in honor of Palm Springs Modernism Week, we feature films about that amazing city's Modernist architects - the hundreds of mid century houses that survive today.

 During the 1950s and 60s, Donald Wexler pioneered commercial and residential construction using steel and prefabrication.
 He applied his groundbreaking techniques and unique style to projects for clients such as Dinah Shore, Frank Sinatra, the Alexander Construction Company and Walt Disney World Resort.
 Today Donald Wexler’s work is garnering new appreciation worldwide and providing inspirationfor a new generation of architects.